-Supplements like Doctor’s Best contain peptides: short chains of two or three amino acids.
-“But enzymes in the intestinal cells break peptides down into single amino acids,” says protein researcher Paul Moughan, of Massey University in New Zealand.
+What about supplements that contain peptides: short chains of two or three amino acids?
+“Enzymes in the intestinal cells break peptides down into single amino acids,” says protein researcher Paul Moughan, of Massey University in New Zealand.
 “And that’s primarily what you will absorb.”

 Nimni’s bottom line: “This idea of eating collagen to improve your skin’s appearance is the ultimate fallacy.
 People are wasting their money.”

 The information in this post first appeared in the November 2018 issue of Nutrition Action Healthletter.

 Find this article interesting and useful?

 Nutrition Action Healthletter subscribers regularly get sound, timely information about staying healthy with diet and exercise, delicious recipes, and the inside scoop on healthy and unhealthy foods in supermarkets and restaurants.
 If you don’t already subscribe to the world’s most popular nutrition newsletter, click here to join hundreds of thousands of fellow health-conscious consumers.